PeacefullyDisturbed/burin/README.rst

   instead of directly on the module.
 * Deprecated methods such as ``fatal`` and ``warn`` are not implemented.

-There are several other differences which are internal to Burin and not documented here.
-Just be sure to read the documentation if you are going to create subclasses, or read the docstrings in the code if accessing internal classes and methods .
+There are several other differences which are more minor or are internal to Burin and not documented in this list.
+If you are going to create subclasses or use internal classes and methods, then just make sure to read the documentation or docstrings within the code.

 ====================
 What Can't Burin Do?